aim-rsf/browseMetadata/README.md

 Demo mode means it will use the demo package files and only process the first 20 variables (data elements) within the table(s) we select to process.

-Take note of the Plots tab in R Studio which should show a table of domains with this info below.
-Reference this Plots tab throughout the demo run.
+ Reference the Plots tab throughout the demo run (see below).
 You will be asked to label data elements with one (or more) of these numbers [0-7].
 Here we have very simple domains [4-7] for the demo run.
 For a research study, your domains are likely to be much more specific e.g. 'Prenatal, antenatal, neonatal and birth' or 'Health behaviours and diet'.
 The 4 default domains are always included [0-3], appended on to any domain list given.

 <img src="data-raw/out/plots_tab_demo_domains.png" alt="plots" width="200"/>